awsdocs/aws-codebuild-user-guide/doc_source/sample-github-pull-request.md

 AWS CodeBuild supports webhooks when the source repository is GitHub\.
 This means that for a CodeBuild build project that has its source code stored in a GitHub repository, webhooks can be used to rebuild the source code every time a code change is pushed to the repository\.

 **Note**
-We recommend that you use a filter group to specify which GitHub users can trigger a build in a public repository\.
-This can prevent a user from triggering an unexpected build\.
-For more information, see [GitHub webhook events](github-webhook.md)\.
+When using webhooks, it is possible for a user to trigger an unexpected build\.
+To mitigate this risk, see [Best practices for using webhooks](webhooks.md#webhook-best-practices)\.

 ## Create a build project with GitHub as the source repository and enable webhooks \(console\)<a name="sample-github-pull-request-running"></a>